-7. To approve the removal of the non-competition restrictions on the Board of Directors elected in the shareholders' meeting (proposed by the Board of Directors)
+7. To approve the removal of the non-competition restrictions on the Board of Directors elected in the shareholders' meeting

 - (1) According to Article 209 of the Company Act, a director, who acts for himself or on behalf of another person that is within the scope of the company's business, shall clarify the essential content of his act to the meeting of shareholders and secure AGM's approval. - (2) Vote on the removal of the non-competition restrictions on the Board of Directors (including individual directors and institutional directors' representatives) for the eighth term of the Board of Directors elected at the shareholders' meeting till the end of their tenure in office.